Standard deviation SD

 but you wouldn't want to leave it at that.
 SD will help characterize their differences.
 SD of the first is 3.98, the second 2.06.

-There isn't a geometric or intuitive idea of what the standard deviation is, except that it is ≥ the average distance of the data from the mean, i.e. MAD.
+There isn't a perfect geometric/physical idea of what the standard deviation is.
+It is a kind of average distance of data from the mean.

 MAD